Take The First Step Toward A Fresh Start

 Fortunately, you may be able to clear your record through expungement or reduce the impact of your history on your life through an order of nondisclosure.
-I am attorney Matthew Maddox of The Maddox Law Firm, and I genuinely believe that the past should stay in the past.
+I am attorney Matthew Maddox of Maddox Law, and I genuinely believe that the past should stay in the past.
 I want you to have the ability to move forward without the shadow of an old mistake hanging over your head.

 The Difference Between Expungement And Orders Of Nondisclosure

 An expungement (or “expunction”) completely erases an offense from your criminal record.
 No one, not even a police officer, will be able to see that you were ever charged.
 The incident will never appear on any background check.
 It will be as if the whole event never happened.

 - You were the victim of a false arrest.